ItStepWork/connections-front-end/README.md

 ## Used techologies

 1. TailwindCSS

+## Used Packages
-2. next-pwa plugin
+1. next-pwa plugin
+2. Sass
-3. Sass
+3. next-themes